johannschopplich/kirby-helpers/docs/env-adapter.md

 # Env Adapter

-> Adapted from [kirby-env](https://github.com/beebmx/kirby-env) by Fernando Gutiérrez
+Loads environment variables from `.env` automatically.
+This helps to store project credentials or variables outside of your code or if you want to have development and production access in different locations.

+The `.env` file is generally kept out of version control since it can contain sensitive information.
+A separate `.env.example` file is created with all the required environment variables defined except for the sensitive ones, which are either user-supplied for their own development environments or are communicated elsewhere to project collaborators.

 The `EnvAdapter` class uses the `vlucas/phpdotenv` package and enables its features for Kirby.

-This package helps if you want to store project credentials or variables outside of your code or if you want to have development and production access in different locations.
+> Forked from [kirby-env](https://github.com/beebmx/kirby-env) by Fernando Gutiérrez

+**Notable Changes:**
+- Upgrade to `vlucas/phpdotenv` v5
+- Up-to-date Laravel `env` helper
+- Optional `putenv` support
+- Type hinting

 ## Usage